vishwalization/Anomaly-Detection/primitive/README.md

-A simple Anomaly Detection algorithm
+# Anomaly Detection in Data Stream

-  Data : Sine wave with random noise and anomalies added Anomaly Detection : Data points that are 'threshold' times the Standard Deviation away from Mean
+## Overview
+This project demonstrates a simple anomaly detection algorithm applied to a data stream.
+The data stream is simulated as a sine wave with random noise and occasional anomalies added.
+The anomaly detection algorithm identifies data points that deviate significantly from the expected pattern based on the standard deviation from the mean.